Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/templates.md

 ---

-At Automize Software we want to give you the best possible start to your automations.
+At Mjølner we want to give you the best possible start to your automations.
 Thus, we have made several templates available for different technologies that you can use free of charge.

 With Runbook Manager you have access to this ever-increasing list of Runbook Templates that you can use to fast track your automation project.